PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/migration.md

 The manual process explained to export and import data with CSV files from database.
-If you are a developer and you are willing to build your own tools for migrations, other ways exist to get the business data.
+If you are a developer and you are willing to build your own tools for migrations, other ways exists to get the business data.

 The following interfaces will make your tools more efficient and stable than a simple CSV extraction.
 You can add values stored elsewhere than